ito-soft-design/irboard-dotnet/README.md

 This library is for connection with irBoard.
 irBoard is an iOS application.
 Your iOS device can be a touch panel device for FA equipment and IoT devices.

-With irBoard.NET, you can effortlessly manage and monitor your .NET application using irBoard.
+And With irBoard.NET, you can effortlessly manage and monitor your .NET application using irBoard.

 [irBoard](https://irboard.itosoft.com/)

 ## Uses

+### Example - Monitor

-- Clone this repository.
+- Clone or download this repository.
 - Run the Monitor application in the Examples folder on a command prompt or terminal.
   ```
   cd Examples